blazerer/cv/index.md

  </ul>
  <i>
  Alternatives-For-Translation Demonstration<br>
- I worked on optimal extraction of probabilities from translation model to allow us to suggest alternative words.
-Also, I had to alter the model's predictor API.<br><br>
+ I worked on an optimal extraction of probabilities' values from translation model to allow us to suggest alternative words in the translation.<br><br>
- As a result, we have server API for this kind of task, and here you can see example of this tool's usage on en-ru language pair:
+ As a result, we have server API for this task, and here you can see example of this tool's usage on en-ru language pair:
  </i>
  <br>
  <br>